Table of Contents

 - Southern African Network Operators Group conferences (Johannesburg & Swaziland)

 APNIC is the Regional Internet Registry for the Asia Pacific region, based in Brisbane, Australia.
-Philip has been involved in the following activities for APNIC since January 2014:
+Philip has been involved in the following activities for APNIC from January 2014 until January 2020:

 - BGP Workshops for BDNOG (Bangladesh), APNIC conferences (Australia, Indonesia) and btNOG (Bhutan)